RaeesaGaney91/prinsurf/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of prinsurf is to construct a principal surfaces that are two-dimensional surfaces that pass through the middle of a
+The goal of prinsurf is to construct a principal surface that is two-dimensional and passes through the middle of a $p$-dimensional dataset.
-$p$-dimensional dataset.

 ## Installation